 75-year-old hiker dies after falling off Mount Baldy cliff

-A 75-year-old man, who avidly hiked up Mount Baldy died after falling off a cliff at the treacherous peak.
+A 75-year-old man who avidly hiked up Mount Baldy died after falling off a cliff at the treacherous peak Sunday, authorities said.

 Rescue teams recovered Raymond Kopecky's body in a canyon below Sugarloaf Peak.
 A website in Kopecky's name appeared to document his love for the mountains, standing on the throne of Sugarloaf Peak years ago and even rock climbing nearby.